philipmw/homeontheroute-api/README.md

 Add GTFS data
 -------------

-This application GTFS data.
+This application needs GTFS data.
 (Tested only with King County Metro's datasets.)
 Because GTFS data is large, I don't include it in the source repository, so download it yourself and add it to `./priv`.
 Download it, unzip it, and update `transit_server` to point to the right directory.